 How to Use the Virtual Gallery

 As we continue to navigate through the pandemic, we are excited to offer an alternative to in-person exhibits here in Juneau and beyond with this new virtual gallery space.
-You can view the exhibit on your smartphone, but you'll need to download the Exhibbit app first (don't worry, it's free!).
+You can view these exhibits on your smartphone, you just need to download the Exhibbit app from the app store (don't worry, it's free!).

 Once you enter the gallery, take your time browsing the exhibit.
 Navigate through the gallery with your keyboard/mouse on your computer or with your finger if you're viewing on your smartphone.

 - Use the menu feature to help navigate

 - Click on individual images to see them up close, use the catalog to browse

 - Use the "See More" link to view the full collection in a series

 - Click on the bar at top right of each piece to drop-down the placard to learn more, to inquire, or make a purchase

 The originals in this exhibit are not for sale, but prints can be purchased upon request.
 Email us to inquire: